Two Poems

 feeling so much like love.

 Eric Wallgren is a writer and musician based in Chicago.
-His chapbook Icewalker and Dirtworm is forthcoming from Community Mausoleum.
+His chapbook Icewalker & Dirtworm is forthcoming from Community Mausoleum.

 Previous